wso2/ETAC/README.md

 We welcome and appreciate any feedback, changes, or contributions.
 Please send a pull request, create a github issue, or send a mail to srinath@wso2.com.

+Serverless Outlook, an ETAC methodology based analysis of Serverless technology will be released soon.
+To receive updates to ETAC and ETAC based emerging technology analysis, please subscribe to our [Global Technology Outlook Updates Newsletter](https://wso2.com/subscribe/global-technology-outlook-update).